The-RG-Archive/lifeinvader.com/README.md

 Also big thank you to "MGgames100" for providing us with copy's of all company websites and research to make this even possible.

 Notes:
-https://redsoupdev.github.io/lifeinvader.com/index.html and https://redsoupdev.github.io/lifeinvader.com/404.html IS NOT FROM R* it is a page we created to make the website more fun.
+Other folders that are not in the "profile" folder are not from Rockstar Games.
+They are pages we created to make the website more fun.

 List of known domains: